 The more muscle mass you have the more protein you will need, the more activity you do the more carbs you will need, etc.

-Just make sure that most of your food comes from high quality fats WITHOUT the protein.
+Just make sure that most of your food comes from high-quality fats without protein.

 Other Diets for Insulin Resistance

 If the advice above seems daunting or too difficult to follow then you can consider using other diets that have recipes and menus available online.